mlmargotto/DecSecOpsTools/docs/_posts/2017-06-11-information-security-at-startup-companies.md

 category: blog
 ---

-<strong><em>The following excerpt is a thread from a discussion on Linkedin in
+<strong>_The following excerpt is a thread from a discussion on Linkedin in
-the Information Security Community group.</em></strong>
+the Information Security Community group._</strong>

 ## Question:

-<em>How can a young professional convince startups that InfoSec is needed?
-And
-then get them to hire him?  </em><em>I am currently studying InfoSec Management and I am looking to get a job at startups as this will provide me room to grow and experiment with less of an impact.
-How can I convince them it is needed and that I am their guy?</em>
+_How can a young professional convince startups that InfoSec is needed?
+And then get them to hire him?  __I am currently studying InfoSec Management and I am looking to get a job at startups as this will provide me room to grow and experiment with less of an impact.
+How can I convince them it is needed and that I am their guy?_

 ## Ken Hartman: